oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-indentation-for-readability/rule.md

 ---

- ​Another thing that helps readability in emails is **indentation**. <br> I’m on site with a client setting up their TFS Server.
+Another thing that helps readability in emails is **indentation**. <br> I’m on site with a client setting up their TFS Server.
 We have the TFS 2010 and WSS on the app tier and SQL 2008 Standard on a separate box.
 We can see Analysis Services running in Services but the configuration manager returns Error “TF 255040: You must exit Team Foundation Admin console and install SQL Server Reporting Services or at a minimum SQL Client Connectivity Tools…” SQL Reporting Services appears happy in the Advanced Configuration Wizard.
 Anyone have suggestions? <br>
 Mike

 Figure: Bad Example - hard to read